scrapinghub/webstruct/docs/tutorial.rst

 it is better to split all entities into groups of related entities - "person name + his/her phone(s)" or "address".

-WebStruct provides an :ref:`unsupervised algorithm <entity-grouping>` for extracting such entity groups.
+WebStruct provides an :ref:`unsupervised algorithm <grouping-algorithm>` for extracting such entity groups.
 Algorithm prefers to build large groups without entities of duplicate types; if a split is needed algorithm tries to split at points where distance between entities is larger.